PyLabRobot/pylabrobot/docs/new-concrete-backend.md

 # Adding support for a new machine of an existing type

 This guide explains how to add support for a new machine of an existing type.
 For example, if you want to add support for a new liquid handler, you should read this guide.
-If you want to add support for a new type of machine, you should read {ref}`this guide <new-machine-type>` first.
+If you want to add support for a new type of machine, you should read {doc}`this guide <new-machine-type>` first.

 The machine types that are currently supported are: